Trout Nation Posts

 In every generation, there is a chosen one.
-She alone is suffering from extreme vertigo, so please bear with her.
+She alone would appreciate it if Netflix would stop getting rid of shows she likes.
 She will also recap every episode of Buffy The Vampire Slayer with an eye to the following themes:

 - Sex is the real villain of the Buffy The Vampire Slayer universe.